Anti-tank warfare: Development between the world wars

-Ironically, in the early 1930s until the Spanish War, German officers were conducting secret testing of a new way of employing tanks, infantry and artillery offensively in the Soviet Union with the cooperation of the Red Army.
-In Germany, these developments eventually culminated in tactics that later came to be known as Blitzkrieg, while in the Soviet Union they formed the core of the deep battle operational doctrine.
-The successful test of the latter was during the Battles of Khalkhin Gol although the Red Army foundered on the Mannerheim Line in 1940, largely due to the purge in the Officer Corps, claiming many of the senior proponents of the new doctrine.
+Ironically, from the early 1930s until the Spanish War, German officers conducted secret tests of a new way of employing tanks, infantry, and artillery offensively in the Soviet Union with the cooperation of the Red Army.
+In Germany, these developments culminated in tactics known as Blitzkrieg, while in the Soviet Union, they formed the core of the deep battle operational doctrine.
+The latter was successfully tested during the Battles of Khalkhin Gol.
+However, the Red Army foundered on the Mannerheim Line in 1940, largely due to the purge in the Officer Corps, claiming many of the senior proponents of the new doctrine.
 Anti-tank artillery would be included in mobile tank-led Wehrmacht and Red Army units due to the possibility of encountering enemy tanks in a meeting engagement.

-The new doctrines of using the tank, were divided into infantry and cavalry schools of thought.
-The former regarded the tank as a mobile artillery system to be used for infantry support.
+The new doctrines of using the tank were divided into infantry and cavalry schools of thought.
+The former regarded the tank as a mobile artillery system for infantry support.
 This suggested that the infantry needed to be armed with integral anti-tank weapons.
-The latter advocated use of tanks in the traditional cavalry way of high-tempo attacks intended to outflank the enemy infantry and sever its communication lines.
-This approach suggested that the tank was the best anti-tank system, and only limited anti-tank troops were required to accompany them.
-For this reason the late 30s tank configurations came in a great diversity, ranging from light tankettes and cavalry tanks to multi-turreted heavy tanks resembling bunkers, all of which had to be considered in training by the anti-tank artillery troops.
-The development of these doctrines was the most significant influence on the rapid development in anti-tank technology and tactics in the Second World War.
+The latter advocated the use of tanks in the traditional cavalry way of high-tempo attacks intended to outflank the enemy infantry and sever its communication lines.
+This approach suggested that the tank was the best anti-tank system and that only a limited number of anti-tank troops were required to accompany it.
+For this reason, the late 30s tank configurations came in a great diversity, ranging from light tankettes and cavalry tanks to multi-turreted heavy tanks resembling bunkers, all of which had to be considered in training by the anti-tank artillery troops.
+The development of these doctrines was the most significant influence on the rapid development of anti-tank technology and tactics in the Second World War.